ParisNeo/ConfigGuard/docs/usage.rst

 See the schema definition keys in the main README or API docs for `SettingSchema`.

-2. Initializing ConfigMaster
+2. Initializing ConfigGuard
 ============================
 Pass the schema (dict or file path) and optionally the config file path and encryption key.

 .. code-block:: python

-   from configmaster import ConfigMaster, generate_encryption_key from pathlib import Path
+   from configguard import ConfigGuard, generate_encryption_key from pathlib import Path

    # Assume my_app_schema is the dictionary defined above